 ( life / money / employment ) Millions of Americans are angry because food stamp recipients can use their benefits to buy junk food but don't realize that they are able to do so because corporate America wouldn't have it any other way.

-Coca Cola, Kroger, Walmart, Kelloggs and other corporations have all lobbied the Unit... read more
+Coca Cola, Kroger, Walmart, Kelloggs and other corporations have all lobbied the United State... read more

-( life / money / employment ) via Corporate Welfare Vs. Social Welfare Spending ...
+( life / money / employment ) Read the rest of the article at Corporate Welfare Vs. Social Welfare Spending ...
 It's Not Just A $40 Billion Gap.

 ( life / money / employment ) Good!

 ( life / money / employment ) I've been chosen (with 5-6 others) to Have Lunch With ! (one of the VP's at work) tomorrow.
 I've been instructed to come prepared to discuss real issues and solutions regarding my job.
 Not looking forward to it.
 At least it's a free lunch ... but is it really?
-The price is I ... read more
+The price is I have to Have Lu ... read more

-( life / money / employment ) I don't agree that this is a valid calculation.
-But, for what it's worth, my brother sent this out recently.
+( life / money / employment ) I don't agree with this calculation, but, for what it's worth, my brother sent this out recently.

 50 years ago the minimum wage was 1.25 (1963).
 See dol.gov/whd/minwage/chart.pdf.